 In layman's terms, no need for insulin for five years!

 As for the new "trials", these would not be like a real trial, i.e., use placebos in some patients, while others get the good stuff.
 Back in the 70's, when AIDS was killing thousands, testing was done on drugs to extend lives and to put the disease into a more dormant state.
 But it was unbearable to know that lives could be extended rather than lost, if only the program could be shifted into another phase, opening the good stuff to all who wanted it, since it seemed to be very effective.

 The FDA started such a program, where the only requirement would be that the new recipients would have to have blood checked occasionally, and the patients would be responsible for any costs incurred, like nurses to take blood and do the actual analysis.
 Just to keep the records.
 She has gotten permission to use the same style program, where one would need to get to Massachusetts General Hospital, three times a year, at one's convenience.
 The Lab might ask that the participant do some routine blood testing, but nothing like a diabetic does now: perhaps every few days or so.
 This will begin next year after the lab raises start-up funds.
 It would start showing results within approximately 3 years and the effect can last for over 8 years of the start of the BCG without the need for re-vaccination.

 "Drive to Cure Diabetes", our 501(c)3 is our attempt to help raise this money.

-Even if you don't play golf, you can contribute to our organization by clicking on the Donate tab.
+Even if you don't play golf, you can contribute to our organization by clicking on the "Make a Donation" page.